RentAKloud/rak-panel/README.md

+## Hierarchy

+The primary customer is known as user, and for each user a Linux system user is create with a home directory.
+For each user, we create a separate PHP FPM pool.

+Mails are organized per domain, in `/home/vmail`.
+IMAP/POP3 logins are managed by Dovecot (See `/etc/dovecot/conf.d/auth-passwdfile.conf.ext`)

 ## Transferring a WordPress site

 1. Copy all WordPress files to public_html of your domain.
 2. Create a database user and a database.
 Set the info in wp-config.php
-3. To export source database, use `mysqldump <database-name > out.sql`
+3. To export source database, use `mysqldump DATABASE_NAME > out.sql`
 4. To import the dump,

 ```